GATE Biotechnology Syllabus 2026: Download BT Syllabus PDF, Check Weightage & Previous year papers

 GATE BT Highlights

-GATE BT Syllabus Highlights
+GATE Biotechnology Syllabus Highlights

 The GATE Biotechnology Syllabus contains multiple types of questions like MCQ, MSQ and NAT.
 Some other key features of GATE syllabus for biotechnology are: